AngKhaiPin/Assignment-Cpp/PART2.md

 List all the features completed.

-1. Major bug fixes on alien movement
+1. Major bug fixes on alien movement.
-2. Implemented the alien trail, replaced the trails with game objects
+2. Implemented the alien trail, replaced the trails with game objects.
-3. Implemented zombie movement
+3. Implemented zombie movement.
-4. Minor bug fixes on some UI : alien movement UI
+4. Minor bug fixes on some UI : alien movement UI.
-5. Implemented multiple zombies movement
+5. Implemented multiple zombies movement.
-6. Implemented zombie distance calculation for zombie attack
+6. Implemented zombie distance calculation for zombie attack.
-7. Implemented alien attack zombie
+7. Implemented alien attack zombie.
-8. Implemented zombie attack alien
+8. Implemented zombie attack alien.
-9. Alien attack reset after its turn
+9. Alien attack reset after its turn.
-10. Health pack works correctly according to alien hp
+10. Health pack works correctly according to alien hp.
-11. Arrow shown on HUD indicating which in game characters turn
+11. Arrow shown on HUD indicating which in game characters turn.

 ### To Do